robksmith/LystCat/README.md

 This app was built with Android Studio Bumblebee 2021.1.1

-To run, just add your own api key for thecatapi.com into the Common/Constants.kt file and hit the run button
+To run, just hit the run button

-## Note / to improve
+## Composables vs XML

 *Because I don't know whether you use composables or xml views, I have built the Main view using compose and the cat detail page using xml.
 I wouldn't normally do this - it is just for demonstration because I didn't know what you prefer at Lyst.*

 ## Overview

 It is basically made up of two activities (Main and Detail).
-The *Main* activity hosts 3 main composable screens and the *Detail* screen hosts one fragmetn
+The *Main* activity hosts 3 main composable screens and the *Detail* screen hosts one fragment

-The first activity host the main section which contains three sections as follow:
+The first activity hosts the main section which contains three sections as follow:

 1. **Home (Composable)** => Displays all breeds of cats